jjstickel/covid-19_ts_analysis/analyze_covide_time_series_notebook.md

 title("case fatality ratio (CFR)");
 ```

 The "case fatality ratio", or *CFR*, is an indication of how deadly a disease is.
 It is only an indication because it is limited by how many actual cases are measured and *confirmed*.
 Here, we see that the US is doing pretty good compared to other countries.
 There is a lot of talk about how we are not doing enough testing and that the confirmed numbers are low.
 Therefore, more testing would increase the denominator of the ratio and would make the CFR *even lower*.
 (Note: the CFR is commonly called the case fatality *rate*.
-The use of the word rate here is technically incorrect---rate refers to something changing over *time*.)
+The use of the word rate here is technically incorrect---rate refers to something changing over *time*.
+[More info here](https://ourworldindata.org/coronavirus?fbclid=IwAR3zOvtt7gqkhitoHJ_lXDr3eDeE_JPtfukpOkY94PSaBm_hmrMvWCXWFpg#what-do-we-know-about-the-risk-of-dying-from-covid-19))

 # Some other plots